Back to blog

 How to Read a Reserve Study in 10 Minutes

-You don't need to read the entire study.
-Focus on these sections:
+You don't need to read the whole thing.
+Focus on these sections.

 Every reserve study starts with a summary.
 It should state the percent funded, the recommended annual contribution, and whether the community is on track, behind, or ahead.
-This gives you the headline number.
+That's your headline number.
+Two minutes here gives you the big picture.

 Most reserve studies present multiple funding scenarios:

-• Baseline funding: Contributions needed to keep the reserve balance above zero (never running out of money, but not necessarily fully funded)
+• Baseline funding: contributions needed to keep the reserve balance above zero.
+Never running out of money, but not necessarily fully funded either.

-• Current funding: What the HOA is actually contributing
+• Current funding: what the HOA is actually contributing right now.

 Compare current contributions to the full-funding and baseline recommendations.
-If the HOA is contributing $50,000/year and the full-funding recommendation is $120,000/year, reserves are falling further behind every year.
+If the HOA is contributing $50,000 a year and the full-funding recommendation is $120,000, reserves are falling further behind every single year.

-When was the reserve study conducted?
-If it's more than 3-5 years old, the cost estimates may be significantly understated.
-Construction and material costs have increased substantially in recent years.
+When was the reserve study done?
+If it's more than 3-5 years old, the cost estimates may be way off.
+Construction and material costs have gone up substantially in recent years.

 A 2019 reserve study might estimate a roof replacement at $180,000.
 The actual cost in 2025 could be $250,000.
 That $70,000 gap has to come from somewhere.